pchynoweth/css-html-js-minify/README.md

 - If there are any kind of tests, they must pass.
 No tests is also acceptable, but having tests is better.

+# JavaScript support

+- ES6 and ES7 and future standards may not be fully supported since they change quickly, mainly driven by Node.JS releases.
+- Future JavaScript support is orphan, if you want to make ES6, ES7 work feel free to send pull request, we will merge it.

 # Contributors:

 | **Hall of Fame** |